-Research Interests: International and comparative higher education; sociology of higher education; sociology of education; higher education policy and politics; student agency; student political behavior; digital ethnography; quality of teaching and learning in higher education.
+Research Interests: International and comparative higher education; sociology of higher education; politics and policies of higher education; student agency; student campus employment; student administrators; student representation; academic profession; student-centred learning and teaching.

-Manja obtained her PhD in International Studies (Politics/Political Sociology) from University of Cambridge.
-She is Editor-in-Chief of European Journal of Higher Education, Co-Editor of the Bloomsbury book series Understanding Student Experiences of Higher Education, and Thematic Editor of the Springer Encyclopedia of International Higher Education Systems and Institutions.
-She serves on editorial boards of Journal of Student Affairs in Africa, Policy Reviews in Higher Education, Tertiary Education and Management, Higher Education in Russia and Beyond, and The Europa World of Learning.
-At Harvard, Manja serves as co-chair (with Professor Julie Reuben and Professor Louis Menand) of the Mahindra Center Seminar Series entitled: Universities: Past, Present, and Future.
+Her academic service comprises the roles of Editor-in-Chief of European Journal of Higher Education, Co-Editor of the Bloomsbury book series Understanding Student Experiences of Higher Education and Thematic Editor of the Springer Encyclopedia of International Higher Education Systems and Institutions.
+At Harvard, she is a Co-Chair (with Professor Julie Reuben and Professor Louis Menand) of the Mahindra Center Seminar Series entitled: Universities: Past, Present, and Future.